HanaDigital/NovelScraper/README.md

  *	Author: dr_nyt
  *	Version: 0.3
  *	Description: This is a python based app to automatically compile and download novels from "https://www.wuxiaworld.com".
  				           It takes the link to a specific novel [eg:"https://www.wuxiaworld.com/novel/martial-god-asura"] and converts
                 them to .docx files for every volume separatley.

 ### Pre-Requistes
-You will need Python 3.
+- You will need Python 3.
-Make sure you have pip installed and then install the following modules using pip:
+- Make sure you have pip installed.
+- Install the following modules using pip:
   - requests
   - beautifulsoup4
   - python-docx

 ### Usage
 1. Use the files in "Latest Build/" folder for the stable version.